 Guatemala uses Type A and Type B electric outlets (sockets).

-This is the same type that is used in the United States, Canada, Mexico, and the rest of Central America.
-If you are coming from the United States, you will NOT need an adapter.
-However, if you are from Europe or Australia, you will need one.
+This is the same type that is used in the United States, Canada, Mexico, South America, and the rest of Central America.
+If you are coming from those countries and regions, you will NOT need an adapter.
+However, if you are from Europe, Asia, or Australia, you will need one.

 65. What is the voltage in Guatemala?

 The electric voltage is 120 V / 60 Hz.
-This is the same as in the United States and Canada. if you come from these countries, you can use your electric appliances.
+This is the same as in the United States and Canada. if you come from those countries, you can use your electric appliances.

 However, Europe uses 220 Voltage and Australia 230 V, so Europeans and Australians will need to use a converter in Guatemala.
 Check your electronics to see if they say something like 110 – 240 V. This usually means that you can use them in Guatemala without a converter.